danielstocks/webcloud/pages/blog/2013-02-22-best-practice-testing-javascript-event-handlers.md

-# How You Should be Testing JavaScript Event Handlers
+# How to test JavaScript Event Handlers

+---

 <PubDate>22 February 2013</PubDate>